ILabiak/TG_BOTS/README.md

 # BOT 4
 This bot is still in progress.
 It includes work with database, different apis, and different scenes on Telegram.

+# BOT 5
+This bot is designed to exchange with anonymus messages